-SPT's net revenue budget was set at £36.500 million, of which £35.463 million was financed by requisition from the 12 local authority partners in the SPT area and £1.037 million was financed by Scottish Government direct grants.
-Requisition and Scottish Government grant was received as budgeted for and no draw on reserves was required within the year.
+SPT's net revenue budget was set at £36.177 million, of which £35.463 million was financed by requisition from the 12 local authority partners in the SPT area and £0.714 million was financed by Scottish Government direct grants.
+Requisition and Scottish Government grant was received as budgeted for.

-As in 2018/19 a contribution to the Subway Fund was planned for 2019/20, in accordance with the Subway Modernisation Business Case submitted to the Scottish Government, and has been generated.
-A contribution of £14.915 million (2018/19: £16.238 million) was made during the year.
-In prior years, this was held as 'Receipts in Advance' (note 30).
-With the creation of earmarked reserves (see Note 4), this contribution and the previous 'Receipts in Advance' balance have been allocated in accordance with the Partnership's recently approved Reserves Policy.
+As in 2019/20 a contribution to the Subway Fund was planned for 2020/21, in accordance with the Subway Modernisation Business Case submitted to the Scottish Government, and has been generated.
+A contribution of £10.423 million (2019/20: £14.915 million) was made during the year reflecting the long term requirement to fund subway modernisation, subway infrastructure works and associated costs.
+The Strategic Bus Fund and Insurance Fund were also increased in 2020/21 to reflect anticipated future financial pressures arising from the ongoing pandemic.